JNRowe/versionah/doc/usage.rst

 .. highlight:: console

-The :program:`versionah` script is the main workhorse of the :mod:`versionah` module.
+The |progref| script is the main workhorse of the :mod:`versionah` module.

 Let’s start with some basic examples::